 – Find out about your local wild edible and medicinal plants.
 Notice, “This isn’t a weed — it’s a highly nutritious vegetable!
 Or a free herbal medicine!”
 And harvest it.

 – Learn the basics of soil, mulch, and compost.
 Notice, “This isn’t a weed!
 It’s a bundle of nutrients and organic matter, and I can ‘chop and drop’ it to build soil and nourish other plants!”

 Are you familiar with that great book by Vicki Robin and Joe Dominguez, Your Money Or Your Life?
-(The book has a preface by Mr. Money Mustache, one of my “financial footprint” heroes; he is mentioned in my book.)
-I think someone needs to write a sequel, Your Lawn Or Your Life!
+(The book, in addition to its own awesomeness, has a preface by Mr. Money Mustache, one of my “financial footprint” heroes; he is mentioned in my book.)
+Well, I think someone needs to write a sequel, Your Lawn Or Your Life!

 If money were sprouting up all over our yards, no one in their right mind would rake it up, cram it into garbage bags, and put it by the curbside for the trash pickup.
 Well, the “weeds” that sprout up in our yards are as valuable as money.
 More so, in fact, because ultimately we’d be able to survive a whole lot longer without money than we could if all the soil and plant life disappeared!

 Save Bees by Holding Back on the Mowing: “Gardeners should leave at least a strip of their lawn un-mowed … to help halt the decline in bees, experts have said.
 Perfectly manicured grass is depriving the crucial pollinating insects of the wildflowers they need to feed on …”